libsdl-org/SDL/docs/README-main-functions.md

 int SDL_AppEvent(void *appstate, const SDL_Event *event);
 ```

-This will be called whenever an SDL event arrives, on the thread that runs
+This will be called whenever an SDL event arrives.
+Your app should not call
-SDL_AppIterate.
-Your app should also not call SDL_PollEvent, SDL_PumpEvent,
+SDL_PollEvent, SDL_PumpEvent, etc, as  SDL will manage all this for you.
+Return
-etc, as  SDL will manage all this for you.
-Return values are the same as from
+values are the same as from SDL_AppIterate(), so you can terminate in response
-SDL_AppIterate(), so you can terminate in response to SDL_EVENT_QUIT, etc.
+to SDL_EVENT_QUIT, etc.

 Finally: